 Please note: today’s route is not recommended if you are afraid of heights.

-At the end of the day you will be driven to the idyllic mountain village of Tejeda, famed for its almond products.
-You’ll spend three nights in a comfortable and charming hotel in a converted 19th century inn.
+You will spend the next three nights in the idyllic mountain village of Tejeda, famed for its almond products.
+Your hotel is a comfortable and charming converted 19th century inn.

 Day 4: Around Roque Nublo